 Pushing into an instance Generates a view that shows only the internal logic.
 You do not see the internal hierarchy in context.
 To return to the previous view, click Back.
-See Exploring Object Hierarchy with Push/Pop Commands, on page 248 for details.
-Flattening the entire design e entire flattened designs can be overwhelming.
-See Flattening Flattening Generates a view where the hierarchy of the selected instance is flattened, but the rest of the design is unaffected.
-This provides context.
-See Flattening Schematic Hierarchy, on page 289 for details about dissolving instances.
+See Exploring Object Hierarchy with Push/Pop Commands , on page 248 for details.
+Flattening the entire design Opens a view where the entire design is flattened.
+Large flattened designs can be overwhelming.
+See Flattening Schematic Hierarchy , on page 289 for details about flattening designs.
+Flattening an instance by dissolving n instance is flattened, but the rest of the design is unaffected.
+This